-(independently of the opponent's one) is said to be a dominant one, whereas a combination of strategies (for the two players) forms a Nash equilibrium if no player will get a higher utility by adopting another strategy given that the opponent will stick to the considered one.
+strategies.
+If uncertainty is accounted for, then probability distributions are given to pure strategies and we talk about mixed strategies, hence expected utilities.
+Game-theory aims to study properties of the players' strategies.
+A strategy which maximises a player's utility (independently of the opponent's one) is said to be a dominant one, whereas a combination of strategies (for the two players) forms a Nash equilibrium if no player will get a higher utility by adopting another strategy given that the opponent will stick to the considered one.
 Given a game G, questions like, "is there any dominant strategy?", or, "is there any Nash-equilibrium strategy combination?", need to be addressed by researchers.
-In this paper we focus on a specific negotiation framework, namely the Rubinstein's alternating offers' one, and show how a probabilistic model-checker can be used as an alternative means for its analysis.
-We consider a limited number of strategy profiles and for each of them we determine the corresponding probability distribution over the set of agreements, hence the expected utility.
+In this paper we focus on a variation of the well known Rubinstein's alternating offers' negotiation framework.
+In particular we will consider players adopting mixed strategies, rather than pure ones, and we show how, in such a case, a probabilistic model-checker can be used as an alternative means for the framework analysis.
+We consider a limited number of strategy profiles and provide a comparative analysis in terms of the corresponding probability distribution over the set of agreements (hence the expected utility).
 This approach differs from both the simulation and mathematical analysis techniques usually employed for game analysis.
 In particular, our approach is automatic, as are simulation techniques, yet covers all possible behaviours of the system, as do mathematical analysis techniques.
 Thus, our approach provides an automatic way to analyse an exact computed expectation concerning the possible system behaviours.